rohzzn/token_routes/README.md

 ## How It Works

-Jupiter Router Explorer leverages Jupiter's Quote API to fetch and visualize optimal routes between tokens.
+Jupiter Router  leverages Jupiter's Quote API to fetch and visualize optimal routes between tokens.
 It then presents this data in an intuitive, interactive interface that allows users to:

 1. Select input and output tokens
 2. View potential routing paths through various liquidity pools